 - To quit Setup without installing Windows XP, press F3

-From these three, choose “Windows Setup” option by pressing “Enter” (i.e. first option)
+From these three, choose the “Windows Setup” option by pressing “Enter” (i.e. first option)

 (Note: Do not choose the second option i.e. “to use Recovery Console, press R”)

-6. Press the “F8” key to accept the license agreement, then the Windows stats scanning the hard drive and provides you a list of all the available Windows installations for repair
+6. Press the “F8” key to accept the license agreement, then the Windows stats scan the hard drive and provide you a list of all the available Windows installations for repair

-8. Now, all the files will be copied from your CD drive to the hard drive and your system gets rebooted.
+8. Now, all the files will be copied from your CD drive to the hard drive and your system will get rebooted.
 Do not press any key until the process is completed.

-After completion of the Repair process, reapply and update all the Windows, network updates and event he service packs.
+After completion of the Repair process, reapply and update all the Windows, network updates, and event service packs.
 This is because repair installation will remove all the service packs and disable all updates.
 You may even have to reactivate your Windows XP as well.